joncoop/platformer-final-template/README.md

 ## Final Exam

+The platformer project will also be used as the basis of your final exam.
+Below is a list of things that may be expected.
+Don't consider this list final yet.
+I just want you to have some idea of what to expect now.

-- Use GitHub Pages to create a website for your game.
+- Use GitHub Pages or Google Sites to create a website for your game.
 - Create cover art for your game.
 Save it as a PNG file.
 Print it in color so that I can post it in the room.
+- Create an executable file from your project.
+The executable should be downloadable from your website.